 Instructions

-- Place potatoes into a medium-sized pot.
-Add enough water to cover the potatoes.
-Place the pot on the stove, turn the burner on high, once the potatoes boil turns down the temperature to medium.
-Cook the potatoes for 15 to 20 minutes or until the potatoes are tender when pierced with a fork.
-D
+- Place the potatoes into a medium-sized pot.
+Add enough water to cover the potatoes and bring to a boil over high heat.
+Reduce the temperature to medium and cook until the potatoes are tender when pierced with a fork, about 20 minutes.

-- Drain potatoes and return to the pot.
-Add heavy cream, butter, salt, and pepper.
+- Drain the potatoes and return them to the pot.
+Add the heavy cream, 3 tablespoons of butter, salt, and pepper.
+Mash with a potato masher.
+Fold in the green onions.

-- Place potatoes into a serving dish, make a well in the mashed potatoes.
-Add the butter to the well in the mashed potatoes.
+- Transfer the potatoes to a serving dish.
+Make a well in the center and place the remaining 2 tablespoons of butter in the well.
 Serve once the butter has melted.

 Video